ninabarzh/ipa/content/en/docs/take-back-power/counter.md

 ## A word on this section

-Technical fixes are tools—not salvation.
+Technical fixes are tools, not salvation.
 They work best when paired with support, boundaries, and emotional safety.
 You don’t have to become an IT expert.
 Just aim for clarity, calm, and control.

 Next up: [What to check first →](/docs/take-back-power/what) or [Who to talk to (and when) →](/docs/take-back-power/who)